nhsengland/datascience/docs/our_work/casestudy-synthetic-data-pipeline.md

 summary: 'The generation of safe and effective synthetic data to be used in technologies that improve health and social care.'
 category: 'CaseStudies'
 origin: 'Skunkworks'
-tags: ['SYNTHETIC DATA','NEURAL NETWORKS','ETHICS','QUALITY','PYTHON', 'KEDRO']
+tags: ['SYNTHETIC DATA','NEURAL NETWORKS','ETHICS','QUALITY','PYTHON', 'MIMIC']
 ---

 ## Info